-The starting point is the ILO’s Occupational Safety and Health Convention, 1981 (No. 155).
-This stipulates that within traditional work, employers “so far as is reasonably practicable, the workplaces, machinery, equipment and processes under their control are safe and without risk to health”, and that “where necessary, adequate protective clothing and protective equipment [should be provided] to prevent, so far as is reasonably practicable, risk of accidents or of adverse effects on health.”
+The starting point is the ILO’s Occupational Safety and Health Convention, 1981 (C155).
+This stipulates that employers shall be required “so far as is reasonably practicable, the workplaces, machinery, equipment and processes under their control are safe and without risk to health”, and that “where necessary, adequate protective clothing and protective equipment [should be provided] to prevent, so far as is reasonably practicable, risk of accidents or of adverse effects on health.”

-The ILO’s Maritime Labour Convention 2006, Reg.
-2.1, and the Domestic Workers Convention (C189), Articles 7 and 15, serve as helpful guiding examples of adequate provisions in workers’ terms and conditions, as well as worker access to those terms and conditions.
+The ILO’s Maritime Labour Convention, 2006 (MLC 2006), Reg.
+2.1, and the Domestic Workers Convention, 2011 (C189), Articles 7 and 15, serve as helpful guiding examples of adequate provisions in workers’ terms and conditions, as well as worker access to those terms and conditions.

 ILO’s Employment Relationship Recommendation, 2006 (R198) recommends that member countries develop legal and regulatory frameworks containing specific indicators that speak to the existence of an employment relationship, which might include: